Focus of the Month For Doctors

 Upon completion of this module, you’ll be able to:

-Facilitate clinical discussions with patients around medical cannabis as a therapeutic option in symptom management
+Facilitate clinical discussions with patients around medical cannabis as a therapeutic option in symptom management of endometriosis

-Menopause and Medical Cannabis
+Premenstrual Dysphoric Disorder (PMDD) and Medical Cannabis

 1 Credit